 Understanding Ingredients

 All-purpose flour creates the perfect crumb in this cake.
 It's a bit denser than if using cake flour, as all-purpose flour has a higher protein content.
-Because it's a cookie dough cake, a slightly denser cake is more fitting for the texture than a light and airy texture.
+Because it's a cookie dough cake, a slightly denser cake is more fitting for the texture than a light and airy one.

-Sour cream adds moisture to cakes, and because it is so thick, it can add the moisture without thinning out the cake batter.
+Sour cream adds moisture to cakes, and because it is so thick, it can add moisture without thinning out the cake batter.
 Additionally, the fat in sour cream adds a creaminess to the cake, and the acidity adds a lovely flavor.

 Chocolate chips tend to sink in cakes, and when you slice a cake in which this happens, it's not as pretty as having evenly distributed chocolate throughout.
 To combat this challenge, I recommend using mini chocolate chips.
 They're not as heavy and therefore not as likely to sink.
 I always toss my chocolate chips in a bit of flour to help ensure that they do not sink.